-The interface is unsuitable.
-This may seem counterintuitive, but in fact, the Japanese were using smartphones, or at least networked cell phones, long before similar phones became popular elsewhere.
+The interface is unadaptable.
+This might seem counterintuitive, but in fact, the Japanese were using smartphones, or at least networked cell phones, long before similar phones became popular elsewhere.

-The interface of these early devices was navigable by pressing the thumb on a keyboard.
-While LINE operates on a screen, the application is insensitive to the thumb compared to other applications.
+The interface of these early devices was navigable by thumb pressure on a keyboard.
+While LINE operates on a screen, the app is thumb insensitive compared to other apps.

-For some reason, the Japanese seem to find a sense of comfort in clumsy interfaces on their portable devices.
+For some reason, the Japanese seem to find a sense of comfort in clunky interfaces on their handheld devices.

 How did LINE become more popular than WhatsApp?

-The application started out very weak.
+The app started very weak.
 Until they started to include numerous “stamps” for purchase.
-Again, for inexplicable reasons, Japanese young people spend money on these stamps to “personalize” their messages.
+Again, for inexplicable reasons, younger Japanese people spend money on these stamps to “personalize” their messages.

-With probably the largest number of graphic designers per capita in the history of the universe, this guarantees a constant flow of new projects, at a native cultural level.
+With probably the highest number of graphic designers per capita in the history of the universe, this guarantees a constant flow of new designs, on a native cultural level.

-Not to mention that the same capabilities as WhatsApp already existed on LINE before it even existed on WhatsApp.
+Not to mention, the same capabilities of WhatsApp already existed on LINE even before they existed on WhatsApp.

-Currently, it is believed that more than 70 million people use this application in Japan.
+It is believed that over 70 million people currently use this app in Japan.
 This popularity exists in Japan even before WhatsApp became popular.
 In 2013, LINE and WhatsApp had a relatively equal user base.